Special Educational Needs Information Report

-- Additional provision may be allocated after discussion with the class teacher at learning review meetings or if a concern has been raised by them at another time during the year.
+- Additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.

 - Resources may include deployment of staff depending upon individual circumstances.

 - An Education, Health and Care Plan (EHC Plan) will replace a Statement of Special Education Needs; this is support for those pupils with the most complex needs.
 Specific funding will be allocated to these pupils and parents/carers will be involved in any decision making.

 - How is the decision made about how much support my child will receive?